sourcegraph/handbook/content/departments/product-engineering/product/process/product_feedback_rotation.md

 ### Triaging producboard feedback

+This is the third and last thing you need to do as the PM on feedback rotation.
 Feedback from various sources are submitted into productboard, and need to be assigned to the right owner.
-As the PM on feedback om rotation, your are responsible for this.

-- Go to the Feedback replies triage section.
-This filters by Owners being Unassigned, Christina Forney (as most feedback gets automatically assigned to her) or Eric Brody-Moore (Happiness widget feedback).
+- Go to the **Feedback replies triage** section.
+This filters by `Owners` being `Unassigned`, `Christina Forney` (as most feedback gets automatically assigned to her) or `Eric Brody-Moore` (Happiness widget feedback).
 - Steps for all insights:
   - Owner assignment: Unassign the Owner, assign whoever should own the insight (PM or EM).
+Note that in some cases, this happens automatically.
   - User assignment: Assign User as the Company or create a new user if it hasn’t been assigned by default.
   - Tags: Add any relevant team tags.
   - Features: Highlight content and assign any relevant features you find.
 When in doubt, leave it to the new Owner to triage (PM or EM).